-Top 5 Winter Gas Furnace Safety Tips to Reduce Risks at Home
+Top 5 Gas Furnace Safety Tips for Winter

 A gas furnace provides comfort when homeowners need it most, but heat can quickly turn into havoc when a furnace breaks down.
 While many people worry about losing heating in the event of a furnace malfunction, there are other risks to consider such as a fire or carbon monoxide leak.
 It’s crucial to take safety precautions to prevent these types of issues and to truly feel comfortable with the furnace in your home.

 Despite the risks, proper maintenance ensures that a gas furnace will work properly even when outdoor temperatures plummet.
 If you haven’t checked on the status of your furnace in quite some time, late winter is a great time to do some inspecting.
 You can prepare yourself for late season cold snaps and go into spring knowing your furnace is in good condition.
 Read on to see our top five gas furnace safety tips that will make your gas furnace safer.

 As a general rule, the minimum clear space around a furnace should be about two feet, and more for anything flammable.
 This includes lint, dust, papers, clothes, paint, rags and much more.
 You can remove lint and dust with a vacuum cleaner — doing so once a month will help prevent dangerous buildup.
 Additionally, look for flammable liquids in the same room as your furnace and ensure that they are sealed in an airtight container to prevent accidental ignition.
 Furnace fire safety starts with a watchful eye, so always look for the hidden dangers that could be sitting right next to your furnace.

 Change FURNACE Filters